siddhi-io/siddhi/docs/documentation/siddhi-5.x/query-guide-5.x.md

 **Purpose**

-Incremental aggregation allows you to retrieve the aggregate values for different time durations.
+Named aggregation allows you to retrieve the aggregate values for different time durations.
 That is, it allows you to obtain aggregates such as `sum`, `count`, `avg`, `min`, `max`, `count` and `distinctCount` of stream attributes for durations such as `sec`, `min`, `hour`, etc.